 - Took a Level in Badass: Upon seeing his Mail-Order Bride getting flirted with in front of his children, Gordon hits the Berserk Button and in a Crowing Moment of Awesome wipes out the entire Poughkeepsie State Flying Cougars on his own with warrior cries and rapid precision strikes that have the other team cowering in fear.
 And then in a deleted scene, hugs his two children and tells his Mail-Order Bride that he wants a divorce when she tries to act like she always believed in him.

 - Totally Radical: "ESPN 8-The Ocho!"
 This is a reference to ESPN 2, which was originally referred to as "The Deuce" and focused on more obscure sports (before becoming more straight-laced and carrying major events).
 Pepper Brooks may also be a reference to how shows on ESPN 2 were more informal and hosted by younger people during this time.

 - Trailers Always Spoil: The poster spoils Kate joining the Joe's team.

 - Training from Hell: Patches O'Houlihan trains the team by tossing wrenches at them, making them run through traffic, a "pitching machine" that launches dodgeballs...Patches: If you can dodge traffic, you can dodge a ball!

 - The Triple: Dodgeball announcer Cotton McKnight is good at these.
 "It's an event greater than The World Cup, World Series, and World War II combined!" and "Tomorrow we separate the men from the boys, the wheat from the chaff, and the awkwardly feminine from the possibly Canadian" — culminating in "Ladies and gentlemen, I have BEEN to the Great Wall of China, I have SEEN the Pyramids of Egypt ...
-I've even seen a grown man satisfy a camel!"
+I've even witnessed a grown man satisfy a camel!"